Alnylam: The Value Realisation Is Tantalisingly Close (NASDAQ:ALNY)

 Onpattro - approved in August 2018 for the treatment of hATTR Amyloidosis with Polyneuropathy - got off to a slow start sales-wise, but the drug (called Patisiran - Onpattro is the brand name) earned Alnylam ~$160m in the full-year 2019, and $67m in the first quarter of 2020.

-Although it is not the best-selling RNA-therapeutic on the market (that honor goes to Ionis Pharmaceuticals (my note here) / Bayer's antisense drug Spinraza - indicated to treat spinal muscular atrophy - which made global sales >$2bn in 2019) peak sales have been estimated as high as $1bn, making Onpattro a potential blockbuster in the making.
+Although it is not the best-selling RNA-therapeutic on the market (that honor goes to Ionis Pharmaceuticals (my note here) / Biogen's (BIIB) antisense drug Spinraza - indicated to treat spinal muscular atrophy - which made global sales >$2bn in 2019) peak sales have been estimated as high as $1bn, making Onpattro a potential blockbuster in the making.
 To date, Onpattro's sales have comfortably outshone those of Tegsedi - a rival RNAi treatment released by Ionis for hATTR.

 Givlaari is the company's second commercialized treatment, approved in November last year to treat the genetic disorder acute hepatic porphyria, which causes painful neuro-visceral attacks that often require hospitalisation.
 Fierce Biotech has estimated that peak sales of $500m may be achievable with Givlaari - which has a list price of $575,000.